jeffbski/redux-logic/README.md

 ### Timeout

+Additional `createLogic` properties introducing new timeout behavior

  - timeout N ms, default 0 (disables)
  - timeoutType - action type to use in the event of a timeout

 ### Predetermined type or action creators for dispatch

+Introduce new `processOptions` with these properties

  - successType - dispatch this action type using contents of dispatch as the payload (also would work with with promise or observable passed to dispatch)
- - failedType - dispatch this action type using contents of error as the payload, sets error: true (would also work for rejects of promises or error from observable)
+ - failureType - dispatch this action type using contents of error as the payload, sets error: true (would also work for rejects of promises or error from observable)

-The successType and failedType would enable this type of code, where you can simply dispatch a promise or observable that resolves to the payload and rejects on error.
+The successType and failureType would enable this type of code, where you can simply dispatch a promise or observable that resolves to the payload and rejects on error.

 ```js
 const fetchPollsLogic = createLogic({